Pierfrancesco95/Portfolio/02_SQL_Data Exploration_European Soccer Database/README.md

 Once this was done and set a series of questions, I wrote the SQL queries to find the answers.

 P.S.
-The work files have been attached in the "Work Documents" folder.
+The work files have been attached in the "Documenti di lavoro" folder.